elsa-workflows/elsa-core/src/samples/server/Elsa.Samples.Server.Host/README.md

 ### Configure persistence for Elsa Core in the appsettings.json

-A simple way to enable a feature without persitence:
+A simple way to enable a feature without persistence:

 ```
 "Elsa": {